-When unacceptable behaviour occurs:
+When poor behaviour choices are made:

 Sometimes, however, for a variety of reasons, a child will find it difficult to follow the school's Golden Rules.
 If this happens, there are further strategies that are used to gently support a child to understand and to make the right choices.